Palais Rohan, Strasbourg: Notable guests

-King Louis XV of France stayed in the palace from 5 to 10 October 1744.
+King Louis XV stayed in the palace from 5 to 10 October 1744.
 Maria Josepha of Saxony, Dauphine of France, spent two nights in the palace from 27 to 29 January 1747.
 Queen Marie Antoinette spent her first night on French soil there on 7 to 8 May 1770.
 In 1805, 1806, and 1809 Emperor Napoleon spent several nights in the palace; his wife, Empress Josephine stayed for longer periods, from September 1805 until January 1806 (Battle of Austerlitz), and from May until July 1809 (Battles of Aspern-Essling and of Battle of Wagram).

 Napoleon's second wife, Empress Marie Louise, spent her first nights on French soil in the palace, from 22 to 25 March 1810; she came from Austria like Marie-Antoinette.
 Other royal French guests were Charles X, on 7 and 8 September 1828, and Louis Philippe I from 18 to 21 June 1831.

 In the early 20th century, the sculptor Ringel d′Illzach used one of the rooms of the palace as an atelier.
 After World War II, the first great art exhibition in the palace, "L'Alsace française 1648–1948", was inaugurated on 13 June 1948 by Jean de Lattre de Tassigny, one of the chief artisans of the Liberation of Alsace (1944–45).

 On 8 May 1985, American President Ronald Reagan dined in the Palace and signed the official Strasbourg guestbook, on the occasion of his visit to the European Parliament.
 In December 1989, the Palais Rohan hosted the dinner parties of the heads of state of the European Council, including François Mitterrand, Helmut Kohl, Margaret Thatcher, Giulio Andreotti and Felipe González.
 Twenty years later, before the 2009 Strasbourg–Kehl summit, it was the site of a meeting between French President Nicolas Sarkozy and his American counterpart Barack Obama as well as their wives Carla Bruni and Michelle Obama.
 In the 21st century, the palace was the setting for the official dinner for the 2016 Fed Cup finalists, the gala dinners for the 20th and the 25th anniversary of Eurimages, as well as other festive receptions, since it can be booked for such occasions from the municipality.